Japanese martial artist film star Sonny Chiba dies at 82

 Chiba set up Japan Action Club in 1980, to develop a younger generation of actors, including protege Hiroyuki Sanada, who is among Hollywood’s most coveted Japanese actors, landing roles in “The Last Samurai” and “Rush Hour 3.”

 Chiba is survived by his three children, Juri Manase, Mackenyu Arata and Gordon Maeda, all actors.
-Japanese media reports said a wake was being held Friday, but did not give details of funeral arrangements.
+A wake was canceled as a pandemic measure, and funeral arrangements were still undecided, his office said.

 Comments